Star Wars Minute

-Star Wars Minute is a daily podcast that analyzes, scrutinizes and celebrates the Star Wars movies in sequential order, with each episode covering a single minute of a movie.
+Star Wars Minute is a daily podcast that analyzes, scrutinizes and celebrates the Star Wars movies in sequential order, with each episode covering a single minute of the movies in the franchise.
 The podcast is hosted and created by Peter "Pete the Retailer" Bonavita and Alex Robinson, and features a rotating cast of guest commentators.
-So far, the series has covered the original trilogy, the prequel trilogy, The Force Awakens, and Rogue One: a Star Wars Story.
+So far, the series has covered the original trilogy, the prequel trilogy, The Force Awakens and The Last Jedi from the sequel trilogy, Rogue One: a Star Wars Story, and Solo: A Star Wars Story.
 The podcast is viewed as a trendsetter for "movies by minutes" podcasts and Vulture has called it the "Ur-text" for podcasts that examine films minute-by-minute.

 History

 The first episode, analyzing the first minute of Star Wars: A New Hope, aired on June 3, 2013.
 The series was inspired by another podcast, Mission Log, which analyzes the Star Trek series episode by episode.
 The podcast began to grow a cult following, and by the time Robinson and Bonavita began recording Return of the Jedi, the podcast had merchandise and its own Patreon page.
 Bonavita stated in 2017 that the podcast's new and old episodes combine for over 100,000 listens a week.